Electron Microscopy Voucher Program

 We are soliciting proposals for assistance with electron microscopy projects.
 This will be in the form of a voucher ($5,000 maximum) to cover the costs of sample preparation, assisted electron microscope use at any of the three KY NBRE network electron microscope facilities (UK, UofL, and WKU), and/or travel and lodging expenses to access a network facility.

-We expect to fund up to nine vouchers in 2022.
-Final funding commitments will be made pending availability of funds in the next KY INBRE P20GM103436 funding cycle in Spring 2022.
+We expect to fund up to nine vouchers.
+Final funding commitments will be made pending availability of funds in the next KY INBRE P20GM103436 funding cycle in Spring 2023.